-No Need for Panic, UK Retailers; It’s Only BrexitPartner and Co-head of the European Retail Practice at Oliver Wyman Partner at Oliver Wyman Labs and Retail
+No Need for Panic, UK Retailers; It’s Only BrexitPartner and Global Co-lead for the Retail Practice at Oliver Wyman Partner at Oliver Wyman Labs and Retail

 Some businesses may be unable to avoid injury from Brexit—either now, in March or in the following two years as the UK formally leaves the European Union—but UK retailers needn’t be among that number.